 Which is the toughest exam, CAT or gate?

 The CAT and GATE are two of the most difficult entrance exams to pass.
 Both exams need a significant amount of serious preparation and effort.

 Which is the 1st toughest exam in India?

 UPSC is regarded as one of the most difficult exams in India.

-I hope this module will be useful for you and now you have got to know the top 10 toughest exams in India.
+I hope this module will be useful for you and now you have got to know the top 10 toughest exams in India To Crack in 2022.
 However, just because an exam is difficult to pass does not indicate that one should avoid it.
 One should prepare well to pass these examinations.
 For more informative modules like this, stay tuned to our website.